opentext-idol/idol-containers-toolkit/helm/distributed-idol/README.md

 There are some values that are required but do not have defaults.
 The user of this Helm chart must provide these values via either the
 `--set`/`--set-file`/`--set-string` or `--values` flags in helm commands:

-- `licenseServerIp`: the IP address of the LicenseServer containing the license key required to run the IDOL components in this chart.
+- `idol-licenseserver.licenseServerIp`: the IP address of the LicenseServer containing the license key required to run the IDOL components in this chart.
-- `licenseServerPort`: the port of the LicenseServer containing the license key required to run the IDOL components in this chart.

 ### Required Secrets